shuqitree/shuqitree.github.io/site.md

 In the Summoner's Rift, we stood side by side.
 Through victories and defeats, our bond only grew.
 Here's to the teammates that became family, and the fleeting youth we forever cherish.

+## Spring in Focusing Screen
+!md: Canon EOS R, RF 35mm F1.8 Macro IS STM
+!date: March 24, 2021
+One of the reasons I love the <a href="https://en.wikipedia.org/wiki/Mamiya_RB67" target="_blank" style="color: #0018a8; text-decoration: none;" onmouseover="this.style.textDecoration='underline';" onmouseout="this.style.textDecoration='none';">_Mamiya RB67_</a> is its focusing screen.
+Capturing spring through its focusing screen was the first series of photos I took after acquiring it.
+Yes, I took photos with it, but it's more like I captured photos through it.

 # about